AxisCommunications/media-stream-library-js/overlay/README.md

 your own SVG components that will be used inside the `Foundation` component.
 The best way to get started is to have a look at the example section, which shows how you can build your components to make use of this library.
-The example can be run with `yarn dev`.
+The example can be run with `just run overlay`.
 Instead of defining a whole array of new SVG components that wrap the browser elements, the idea is that you can easily do this already with React, and therefore we focused on providing the basics to aid with building your components, instead of creating a component library.